Academic Calendar

 Senior-Level Coursework Requirements

-A minimum of 72 credits of the total 120 program credits must be at the senior level.
-Additional courses at the 100-level will be declared extra to the 120 credits required to complete the degree and will not be counted toward fulfilment of graduation requirements.
+A maximum of 48 credits is permitted at the 100-level.
+Additional courses at the 100-level will be declared extra to the 120 credits required to complete the degree and will not be counted toward fulfillment of graduation requirements.

 Option Requirements